 Cooper, the study’s author, acknowledged that it was incorrect to hold out the results of the study as conclusive evidence about the health impacts of wind farms.
 Pacific Hydro said the study was neither a scientific study nor a health study and did not show that wind farms were causing health complaints.

 Both internationally and in Australia, the prevalence of wind farms is growing amid a push toward cleaner forms of energy.
-Over the four years from December 2013 to December 2017, the installed capacity of wind energy generation worldwide grew from 318,577 megawatts to 539,291 megawatts according to the World Wind Energy Association.
-This represents an increase of almost 70 per cent.
+Over the four years from December 2013 to December 2017, the installed capacity of wind energy generation worldwide grew by more than 70 percent from 318,577 megawatts to 539,291 megawatts, according to the World Wind Energy Association.
 Over that time, capacity in Australia increased by 60 per cent from 3,049 megawatts to 4,879 megawatts.

-As this has occurred, claims about health impacts from wind turbines have been made.
+As this has occurred, fears about health impacts from wind turbines have grown.
 Through various effects relating to acoustics, visual impacts and electromagnetic emissions, a spectrum of disorders have been claimed to occur among those who live in proximity to wind farms.
 These include sleep loss, fatigue, nausea, headaches, disturbance of balance, dizziness, stress, depression, irritability, anxiety, perturbed steroid hormone secretion, hypertension and socio-behavioural changes.

 One key concern is infrasound: energy which appears in the spectrum which is below what the human ear can normally hear.
 This, according to some claims, can interfere with sleep and brain patterns.